The Art in the Shopping Center Project of David Bermant in Cermak Plaza, Berwyn Illinois

-Big Bil-Bored, now sadly gone, was not the only sculpture in the Cermak Plaza to raise debate.
+Big Bil-Bored was not the only sculpture in the Cermak Plaza to raise debate.
 In 1989, David Bermant commissioned Dustin Shuler of Los Angeles to design Spindle, a $75,000 project consisting of 9 gutted automobiles stacked as if skewered on a large vertical spike.
 Once again the citizens wanted the piece taken down.
-Luckily, so far, art has won out over conservativism.